 - If you earn more than 450 euros/month (from October 1st, 2022 on more than 520 euros/month) on a regular basis you are required to obtain statutory German health insurance.
 In this case, 15 % of your monthly income before taxes will be taken to pay for your health insurance.

 - If you have a mini-job, you can request an exemption from the general pension insurance obligation.
 We recommend that international students request this exemption, since you may not know yet whether you are going to work in Germany for a longer period of time and whether you will ever draw a pension in Germany.

 - If you earn more than 450 €/month (from October 1st, 2022 on more than 520 euros/month) for a longer period of time, you will be required to pay a certain percentage of your wages into the pension insurance fund.
 You cannot request an exemption or refund.

 If you start a new job, you must first decide whether you want to be self-employed or work for an employer.
 If you accept a position as an employee, you will need the following documents:

 1. Tax ID

-You will automatically receive your tax ID in the mail after you register with the Bürgerbüro (citizens services).
-You can also ask your local tax authority in Konstanz to provide you with a tax ID (if you reside in Konstanz) or request one online (this will take at least four weeks).
+You will automatically receive your tax ID by regular mail after you register with the Bürgerbüro (citizens services).
+You can also ask the Bürgerbüro Konstanz to provide you with a tax ID (if you reside in Konstanz) or request one online (this will take at least four weeks).

 2. Social security number